 - Kosher salt, to taste

-- In a heavy, cast-iron dutch oven or brazier, heat the oil over high heat, then add the lamb and sear it thoroughly, using a pair of tongs to turn it.
-When a nice brown crust has developed on all sides of the meat, remove it from the pan and set it aside.
+- In a heavy, cast-iron dutch oven or brazier, heat the oil over high heat, then add the lamb shanks and sear them thoroughly on all sides, using a pair of tongs to turn them.
+When you've got a nice brown crust on all sides of the meat, remove it from the pan and set it aside.

-- Add the carrots, celery, onions and garlic to pot and cook for 5 minutes or so, or until the onion is slightly translucent.
+- Add half a cup of wine and scrape off all the roasty bits on the bottom of the pan.
+Add the carrots, celery, onions and garlic to pot and cook for 5 minutes or so, or until the onion is slightly translucent.

-- Now return the lamb to the pot and add the tomato puree, stock and the sachet.
+- Now return the lamb to the pot and add the diced tomato, the stock, the rest of the wine, and the bay leaf, thyme, rosemary, and the peppercorns.
+(You can tie the peppercorns into a cheesecloth bundle if you like, so that you can retrieve them more easily later.)
 Heat on the stovetop until the liquid comes to a boil, then cover with a tight-fitting lid and transfer the whole thing to the oven.

-- Remove pot from the oven, take out the lamb and set it aside, covered, while you make the sauce.
-You can throw away the sachet — its work is done.
+- Remove pot from the oven, remove the lamb shanks and set them aside, covered, while you make the sauce.

 - You'll see a layer of fat on top of the braising liquid.
 We're going to use this fat to make a roux for the sauce.
 Skim off as much fat as you can, and save about ¼ cup of it.
 You can discard the rest, as it would make the sauce too greasy.